travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 #### Data Members:
 ```
 NAME:            SIZE:      WHAT:
-header           8 bytes.
-The SSQ chunk's header.
+header           8 bytes    The SSQ chunk's header.
-num              4 bytes.
-NOT ENTIRE SURE, most likely the number of elements in
+num              4 bytes    NOT ENTIRE SURE, most likely the number of elements in
                             an array that follows this data member.
 body             4 bytes    A single element array used to provide support variable-length data members.
                             Prior to the C99 version of the C standard, this "struct hack" was a necessity